In this guide about cryptocurrency assets, all aspects explained that makes this kind of asset very popular among traders and investors.

 Is it legal to own Bitcoin?

 It is legal to own Bitcoin as long as your country or region where you live does not claim it is illegal to do so.
-Until now, there are some countries where Bitcoin and virtual currencies became illegal, including Bolivia, Ecuador or Macedonia, among others.
+Until now, there are some countries where Bitcoin and virtual currencies became illegal, including Bolivia, Ecuador, and Macedonia, among others.

-However, most of the countries around the world have relaxed or no regulations in terms of virtual currencies.
+However, most countries around the world have relaxed or no regulations in terms of virtual currencies.
 Despite that, many crypto participants and firms are requesting governments to create larger regulations.
-All this to protect investors and to operate within the law.
+All this is to protect investors and to operate within the law.

 Before investing in Bitcoin, the best thing to do is to analyze whether in your region this virtual currency is legal.

 There are different ways in which you can get cash for your Bitcoin.
 The first way to do so is by using a cryptocurrency exchange like Coinbase or Kucoin.
 These are platforms that will allow you to sell your Bitcoin and get cashback.
 Nonetheless, not all of these exchanges offer support to fiat currencies.
 You will be able to sell your BTC for fiat currency and then link the account to your bank so you can withdraw the cash.